- Monitoring of drinking water

 If PFAS11 is above 900 nanograms/liter

-- Avoid drinking the water or preparing food with the water until the concentration is lowered.
+- Avoid drinking the water or preparing food with the water until the concentration is lowered as low as possible below the action level.

 - Contact the Nationa Food Agenscy for further recommendations on risk management.